Safe Horizon: History

 In 1975, a pilot program began in New York City's court system that addressed the need to assist criminal court witnesses who had been intimidated or who felt too threatened to testify in court.
 Three years later, that pilot program became the Victim Services Agency, officially incorporated May 26, 1978, and offering a broader array of services that helped more victims of crime and abuse.
 Lucy N. Friedman was Safe Horizon's founding executive director.
 By 1981, the Victim Services Agency provided programs for victims of domestic violence, offering them shelter, counseling, and concrete support.
 Over the next three decades, the Victim Services Agency began various other programs to assist victims and their families during times of crisis.
 In 2000, the Victim Services Agency became Safe Horizon.

 Today, Safe Horizon is the largest organization helping victims of crime and abuse in the United States, helping more than 250,000 children, adults, and families each year.
-Since 2008, Safe Horizon has been under the leadership of Chief Executive Officer Ariel Zwang.
+Since 2021, Safe Horizon has been under the leadership of Chief Executive Officer Liz Roberts.
 Stephanie March has served as a member of Safe Horizon's Board.